 Note: Their CEO is an adorable cat named Totoro and their bucho, or department chief, is a raccoon who lives at nearby Meiji Jingu Shrine.

-Another good place to buy a kimono in Tokyo is this old-school shopping street in Yanaka.
+This old-school shopping street in Yanaka is a good place to start.
 Just five minutes from Nippori Station, Yanaka Ginza is famous for its street food, as well as kimono, yukata and all manner of other traditional Japanese clothes and homeware, including hanten—those short winter jackets you see older folks and hipsters sporting.

 You can also have a gander at the goods in the Ameya-Yokocho market, commonly known as Ameyokocho or Ameyoko, in Ueno, as the stores there sometimes have discount yukata and kimono.